KristofferC/SIMDVectors/README.md

 [![Build Status](https://travis-ci.org/KristofferC/SIMDVectors.jl.svg?branch=master)](https://travis-ci.org/KristofferC/SIMDVectors.jl)

-This is currently an experimental package that uses the PR [#15244](https://github.com/JuliaLang/julia/pull/15244) to create a stack allocated fixed size vector which supports SIMD operations.
-For this package to work, the branch above needs to be used and julia needs to be started with the `-O3` flag.
+This is an experimental package that uses the PR [#15244](https://github.com/JuliaLang/julia/pull/15244) to create a stack allocated fixed size vector which supports SIMD operations.
+It is very similar in spirit to the [SIMD.jl](https://github.com/eschnett/SIMD.jl) package excpet this is written in pure julia.
+It also supports type promotions and should cleanly degenerate to a normal tuple for "exotic" number types like `BigFloat`.

+For this package to work, the branch above needs to be used and to actually get SIMD operations, julia needs to be started with the `-O3` flag.

+## Loading and storing `SIMDVector`s

 A `SIMDVector` can be created by for example using `load(SIMDVector{N}, v, offset=0)` where `N` is the length of the vector, `v` is vector to load data from and `offset` is an offset into `v` where to start loading data: